 Contents: An attempt to change the password for user USERNAME was made.
 However, the new password contains unsupported characters.
-The password can not be updated on G Suite, and will be out of sync with Active Directory.
+The password can not be updated on the Google Account, and will be out of sync with Active Directory.

-In order to install GSPS, you must be a member of the Domain Admins group.
+To install Password Sync, you must be a member of the Domain Admins group in Active Directory.
 Being a member of the Administrators group does not provide sufficient authorization.

-You must sign in to Windows as a domain admin in the same domain as the domain controller you are setting up.
-If you sign in as a domain admin from a different domain (such as an Enterprise Admin from another domain, or an admin from from a trusted domain) you won't be authorized to install or configure GSPS.
+You must sign in to Windows as a domain administrator in the same domain as the domain controller you’re setting up.
+If you sign in as a domain administrator from a different domain (such as an Enterprise Admin from another domain, or an administrator from a trusted domain) you won't be authorized to install or configure Password Sync.

 Check that your setup: